Ebola: Latest MSF Updates

 - PBS Frontline: Outbreak

 If contracted, Ebola is one of the world’s most deadly diseases.
-It is a highly infectious virus that can kill up to 90 percent of the people who catch it, causing terror among infected communities.
+It is a highly infectious virus with a mortality rate between 25 and 80 percent of people who catch it, causing terror among infected communities.

 Doctors Without Borders/Médecins Sans Frontières (MSF) has treated hundreds of people with the disease and helped to contain numerous life-threatening epidemics.